Spring 2023 University Registrar Welcome and Registration Update

 Posted in Student Communications

-As you begin a new semester at Georgetown, I’d like to send a warm welcome on behalf of the University Registrar’s office.
+As you begin the spring semester at Georgetown, I’d like to send a warm welcome on behalf of the University Registrar’s office.
 I would like to share the following information that will help you through the first few days of the semester and put you all on the path to success.

 *GU-Q, SCS, MSB – Some executive, MBA and non-traditional program classes, will have different start dates.
 Students in those programs have received appropriate information from their department regarding schedules, waitlists and add/drop.

-The waitlist will run each week day at 3 p.m. until Wednesday, January 19.
-Winners will receive an email from the University Registrar with instructions on how to claim their seat through MyAccess within 24 hours.
+The waitlist will run each weekday at 3 p.m. until Wednesday, January 18.
+Students selected from the waitlist will receive an email from the University Registrar with instructions on how to claim their seat through MyAccess within 24 hours.
 After 24 hours, unclaimed seats will be awarded to the next student on the waitlist.
-For more information, see the waitlist instructions .
+For more information, see the waitlist instructions.
 Please be sure to remove your name from the waitlist for any class you no longer want so others will be considered for enrollment.
-After 3pm on January 20th, when the waitlist closes, all students will be dropped from the waitlists.
+After 3 p.m. on January 19, when the waitlist closes, all students will be dropped from the waitlists.
 Remaining open seats will be available to all students regardless of whether or not they were previously waitlisted.
-Through the last day to add, Friday January 21, students will be able to enroll directly into courses with open seats via MyAccess provided that they meet the course prerequisites and restrictions.
+Through the last day to add, Friday January 20, students will be able to enroll directly into courses with open seats via MyAccess provided that they meet the course prerequisites and restrictions.